 Arizona Interest Rates Laws

 While most states still have laws limiting the amount of interest a creditor may charge, traditionally called "usury" laws, most consumer waive these protections by agreeing to higher rates.
 Arizona interest rate laws set the maximum rate at 10 percent, but explicitly allow consumers and creditors to "contract for any rate agreed upon."
+This means that you must be careful when taking out loans and credit cards, and should read all of the fine print in every contract.

 |Legal Maximum Rate of Interest||10% per year; any rate may be agreed and contracted upon (§44-1201)|